AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 Check out `this link <http://docs.aviatrix.com/HowTos/onboarding_faq.html#what-is-an-aviatrix-access-account-on-the-controller>`_ if you have questions regarding Aviatrix access account.

-Fill out the fields as follows:
+Fill out the fields as follows: (The AWS Account number can be found at the Stack Outputs section.)

   +-------------------------------+--------------------------------------------+
   | Field                         | Expected Value                             |